![]() |

 Note: I have about 5 copies of the UK LP, all of which have the "acoustic", "What Are We Doing Here?"
 I have been told that there are some UK copies which have the USA version.

-CD comments: For the initial CD release, John did something peculiar.
+CD comments: For the initial 1997 CD release, John did something peculiar.
 He released the original USA LP version in Europe and the original European LP version in the USA (with the exception of "What Are We Doing Here?" (see below).
 The 2005 (UK - Castle & USA Sanctuary) versions are based on the original USA mix.
 The Castle (UK), Sanctuary (USA) and Repertoire (Germany) versions sound equally excellent (both 2005 UK Castle and 2005 USA Sanctuary are virtually identical).
 The Strange Days (Japan) CD is based on the 2005 UK & USA CDs, but the sound quality is slightly weaker.
 It really should boil down to which mix you prefer, and bonus tracks - which are extensive on the 2005/2006 releases.

 Note: The sound quality varies a bit on the 2005 CD's bonus tracks.
 This is probably due to varying tape sources.
 Nothing bad, but just worth noting.The CD releases also includes the previously unreleased "Cinnamon Girl".
 I had initially suggested to John to add this as a bonus track for the album's CD release and his response was, "I don't like bonus tracks.
 I only write enough songs for an album.
 If you like the song, get it on a bootleg."
 Fortunately, I asked enough people in his "inner circle" to bug him about it and thankfully he gave in.
 It's a great cover version.

 Summary: The CD versions are great and sound just as good or better than the original LP releases.
-I personally prefer the 2005 versions since I like the newer mixes better and the extensive bonus tracks.
-However, I also prefer the original version of "What Are We Doing Here?" which unfortunately, is only available on European (and possibly Japanese) vinyl.
+I like the 2005 versions for the extensive bonus tracks only.
+The original USA version of "What Are We Doing Here?" can only be found on the USA Sundazed CD (as a bonus track).
+No other CDs have this version of the song.

 About: Smash Your Head Against The Wall |